-The Temptation: In the Temptation, one's soul is stained but they have not truly fallen to darkness.
+The Temptation: In the Temptation, one's soul is stained but Pure: The character has never had a they have not truly fallen to darkness.
 They have not been cursed or blessed with dark gifts.

 The Caress: In this stage the Dark Powers have given the character a reward for their actions along with an almost inconsequential penalty.